 Fragrance and Personal Care Products

 Choice of raw materials, sourcing, farming and supply chain management should reduce chemical toxicity, respect biodiversity, and prevent deforestation.
-Products free from parabens, synthetic colors, dyes or fragrances, or palm oil, as well as products that meet eco labels, must provide certifications.
+Products free from parabens, synthetic colours, dyes or fragrances, or palm oil, as well as products that meet eco labels, must provide certifications.